What Is Dignity?

 The first definition could cause us to view dignity as a product of what others praise about us.
 However, the widely-accepted meaning of dignity often has more to do with personal actions and how you might view yourself and others.

-While the third definition may be a perfectly acceptable definition of dignity by society's standards, it might not help us uncover the true meaning of dignity within us.
-True dignity often rests not solely on one's rank or societal position.
-Individuals may be dignified without a status.
+The third definition, although limited, focuses on one's social status or rank, which can be respected by society for the sake of maintaining order and laws.
+While the third definition may be an acceptable definition of dignity by society's standards, it might not help us uncover the true meaning of dignity within us, which is not solely based on one's rank or societal position.
+Individuals can be dignified without status or rank.

 For example, some individuals believe that someone could have dignity because they are a police officer, political official, or celebrity.
 However, their personal actions and beliefs may not coincide with the stereotypes of how they should behave in their career, and their title does not necessarily make them dignified.